 Answer:

-A red litmus paper turns to blue in a basic solution.
+A red litmus paper turns blue in a basic solution.
 To reverse the change, an acidic solution will be required.
 Lime water and baking soda are basic solutions and will turn red litmus blue.
-Common salt is a salt, It wouldn't affect the color change of the litmus paper.
-Vinegar contains acetic acid, hence it will turn reverse the change, and will turn blue litmus red.
+Common salt is a salt; It wouldn't affect the color change of the litmus paper.
+Vinegar contains acetic acid; hence, it will reverse the change and turn blue litmus red.

 Based on the observations, which of the following is the correct sequence for the nature of solutions A, B, and C?